canonical/k8s-snap/docs/src/snap/reference/roadmap.md

 # Roadmap

-The Canonical Kubernetes team enthusiastically supports the idea of a public roadmap, letting everyone know the headline features we are working on and the future direction and priorities of the project.
+The {{product}} team enthusiastically supports the idea of a public roadmap, letting everyone know the headline features we are working on and the future direction and priorities of the project.